Do you remember sand art from when you were young? Revisit it in this fun Halloween project using skull mason jars! Perfect for holiday decor.

 Fill all the way up to the top and screw your lids on.
 Get a closer look below!

-These are probably one of the coolest, easiest Halloween crafts I’ve ever made.
+This Halloween sand art is probably one of the coolest, easiest Halloween crafts I’ve ever made.
 I LOVE THEM!
+If you enjoyed this craft idea, I’d love for you to check out these other posts: